harshit4032/Harshit.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
 I have a <strong>Bachelor's Degree</strong> in Electrical Engineering from National Institute of Technology, Kurukshetra, India (Institute of National Importance).
-At present I am a working on reseaches including Neural Network Optimization for Bioacoustic signals, Time-Series Forecasting and Electric Vehicles.
-And also exploring about Agentic AI's, AI operations and AI cloud.
+At present I am a working on reseaches including Neural Network Optimization for Bioacoustic signals, Time-Series Forecasting and Electric Vehicles, and also exploring about Agentic AI's, AI operations and AI cloud.
 </p>

 <p class="about-text">